Abdurrahman Alp (character): Reception

 Celal Al, who played the role of this character, became extremely popular due to the series, in 2021, he thanked his fans in various languages, including Roman Urdu and Arabic, for he reached 800,000 followers on Instagram.
 Diriliş: Ertuğrul has been well received in Pakistan.
-Celal Al has been in contact with various Pakistani actors including Imran Abbas, who he met in Pakistan and was noted for chanting Pakistani song Dil Dil Pakistan.
+Celal Al has been in contact with various Pakistani actors including Imran Abbas, whom he met in Pakistan and was noted for chanting Pakistani song Dil Dil Pakistan.
 The set of Kuruluş Osman was also visited by Imran Abbas in 2021 where he again met Celal Al. Feroze Khan, where he praised him for his new TV series Khuda Aur Mohabbat 3, and he even welcomed four Pakistani actors; Humayun Saeed, Adnan Siddiqui, Reema Khan, and Sadia Khan, on their visit to Turkey.
 A video of him chanting in favour of the Pakistani cricket team Karachi Kings also went viral on social media and he also praised a group of Pakistani children for recreating a scene from the TV series.
 Celal Al paid tribute to the founder of Pakistan, Muhammad Ali Jinnah and donated blood to a children's hospital in Karachi.
 Al attended the 22nd annual meeting of the Muslim American Society (MAS), a flagship Muslim organisation, and gave a speech about the series and Turkey, this led to a Mexican couple converting to Islam.